Kentucky Layoffs — March 2024

 | Packers Sanitation Services, Inc. (Pssi) | 78 | Layoff |

-Leading the list was Pride Mine (formerly Survant Mine) at its Lynch facility, reporting 230 affected workers.
+The most significant filing came from Pride Mine (formerly Survant Mine) at its Kentucky facility, reporting 230 affected workers.
 Guess followed with 200 workers.

 Trend & Outlook